vjb-collab/slurm-cresset-v1/README.md

 # slurm-cresset-v1

-Demo script: How to get started with Slurm + Cresset Flare on GCP

-This terraform scipt will setup and configure an HPC Slurm +Cresset Flare environment for evaluation and testing.
+This demo terraform scipt will setup and configure an HPC Slurm +Cresset Flare environment for evaluation and testing.
 It is intended to be deployed in a sandbox environment.

 From Cloud Shell: